Frustration grows as federal family reunification program capped after 2 months | CBC News

 While IRCC does provide flexibility for applicants "unable to provide certain documents at the time of applying," this is only available while the program remains open, Lafortune said.

-But Valere said that flexibility doesn't extend far enough, and believes time is running out for his family in Haiti.
+Valere said that flexibility doesn't extend far enough and believes time is running out for his family in Haiti.